oliver-graf/coreworkshop-CH/index.rst

 What's New
 ++++++++++

+..

-- Workshop updated for the following software versions:
+ * Workshop updated for the following software versions:

-    - AOS & PC 5.10.x
+    * AOS & PC 5.11.x

-- Optional Lab Updates:
+ * Optional Lab Updates:

+    * This Workshop has been done with the 1-Click-Demo

 Agenda